-Single lead neural crest cells within the invasive front had a high degree of gene expression homogeneity at both phases of migration can be seen in the profiles of individual cells (Fig. 6C).
-Principle component analysis (PCA) plots of the genes at each phase of migration showed that over 50% of the genes were stably expressed with little variation (Fig. 6D, blue squares; Suppl.
+Single lead neural crest cells within the invasive front have a high degree of gene expression homogeneity at both phases of migration, as can be seen in the profiles of individual cells (Fig. 6C).
+Principle component analysis (PCA) plots of the genes at each phase of migration show that over 50% of the genes are stably expressed with little variation (Fig. 6D, blue squares; Suppl.
 Table 1).
-Violin plot analysis revealed similar levels of expression in a range of genes, including BAMBI, NOTCH1 and interleukin 8 receptor (CXCR1) (Fig. 6E).
-In contrast, many genes were dynamically expressed when comparing the two developmental stages, such as HAND2, SNAI1, and SOX10 (Fig. 6E).
+Violin plot analysis reveals similar levels of expression in a range of genes, including BAMBI, NOTCH1 and interleukin 8 receptor (CXCR1) (Fig. 6E).
+In contrast, many genes are dynamically expressed when comparing the two developmental stages, such as HAND2, SNAI1, and SOX10 (Fig. 6E).
 We focused our attention on the highest expressed genes with RT-qPCR Ct values of less than 22 (Table 2).
-Strikingly, of the 62 most highly expressed genes within the invasive migratory front at HH St 15, 98% of the genes (61/62) were also highly expressed at HH St 13 (Table 2).
-Many of the highly expressed genes were consistently expressed by a large percentage of the profiled invasive migratory front at both phases of migration, including BAMBI, CXCR1, NOTCH1, plakophilin 2 (PKP2) and TFAP2A (Fig. 6E, Table 2).
-However, there were a few examples of the highest expressing genes being expressed by dramatically different numbers of cells within the invasive migratory front.
-For example, HAND2 was expressed in a small number of lead neural crest cells during the first phase of migration (8%) and this dramatically increased during the second phase to 60% of the lead cells during colonization of the target tissue (Fig. 6E).
-In contrast, the percentage of neural crest expressing Sox10 dramatically decreased (from 69% to 21% of neural crest cells) over time (Fig. 6E).
-Therefore, we restricted our focus to genes that were expressed highly by at least 50% of the cells at both time points (Table 2).
-Together, this data revealed a stable and consistent set of genes expressed within the invasive migratory front.
+Strikingly, of the 62 most highly expressed genes within the invasive migratory front at HH St 15, 98% of the genes (61/62) are also highly expressed at HH St 13 (Table 2).
+Many of the highly expressed genes are consistently expressed by a large percentage of the profiled invasive migratory front at both phases of migration, including BAMBI, CXCR1, NOTCH1, plakophilin 2 (PKP2) and TFAP2A (Fig. 6E, Table 2).
+However, there are a few examples of the highest expressing genes being expressed by dramatically different numbers of cells within the invasive migratory front.
+For example, HAND2 is expressed in a small number of lead neural crest cells during the first phase of migration (8%) and this dramatically increases during the second phase to 60% of the lead cells during colonization of the target tissue (Fig. 6E).
+In contrast, the percentage of neural crest cells expressing Sox10 dramatically decreases (from 69% to 21% ) over time (Fig. 6E).
+Therefore, we restricted our focus to genes that are expressed highly by at least 50% of the cells at both time points (Table 2).
+Together, these data reveal a stable and consistent set of genes expressed within the invasive migratory front.

 Trailblazers have a molecular signature that is restricted to the invasive front of the migratory neural crest cell stream